Miltonly/Streets/Hood Terrace

 Which schools serve Hood Terrace?

-Public elementary options include Chris Hadfield PS, Anne J. MacArthur PS, and Irma Coulson PS, all within a five-minute drive.
-Catholic elementary draws to Our Lady of Fatima or St. Scholastica.
-Secondary students attend Milton District High School (public) or Bishop P.F.
-Reding and St. Francis Xavier (Catholic).
+Public elementary students attend Chris Hadfield PS, Anne J. MacArthur PS, or Irma Coulson PS, all about a five-minute drive.
+Catholic elementary options are Our Lady of Fatima and St. Scholastica.
+Secondary students go to Milton District High School or Bishop P.F.
+Reding and St. Francis Xavier.

 How far is Hood Terrace from Toronto?